bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Boss Features
 #### Legendary Actions
-The lich can take 3 legendary actions, choosing from the options below.
-Only one legendary action option can be used at a time and only at the end of another creature’s turn.
-The lich regains spent legendary actions at the start of its turn.

 **Cantrip (1 Action).** The lich casts a cantrip

 **Bolster (2 Actions).** The lich must be able to target a minion within 12 squares to use this legendary action.
 The lich gains **bolster 2**.